Debitsuccess/AgeRanger/README.md

 How to run the app:

-Step 1: Open AgeRanger.sln in VS2015, run AgeRanger project.
+Step 1: Open AgeRanger.sln in VS2015.

-Step 2: Open \AgeRanger\UI\AgeRanger.html in any browser.
+Step 2: Right click \AgeRanger\UI\AgeRanger.html and choose view in browser.
 Enjoy!